Background of the study session

 -From Hakuba Valley's mid-term goals

-However, the reason Hakuba Valley decided to set its medium-term goals at such a time was largely due to the support of POW, which sent 14,500 signatures of support to the park, delivering messages from skiers ( POW JAPAN Hakuba Valley 100% Renewable Energy Support Signatures Article ).
+However, a major factor behind Hakuba Valley setting medium-term goals at such a time was the support they received from POW's petition, which delivered messages from 14,500 skiers (POW JAPAN Hakuba Valley 100% Renewable Energy Support Petition article).

-The number of visitors is currently returning to pre-COVID levels, and in the 2023 season, many skiers from overseas are visiting Hakuba Valley, so the situation is beginning to improve.
+Currently, visitor numbers are gradually returning to pre-pandemic levels, and in the 2023 season, many skiers from overseas visited Hakuba Valley, indicating that the situation is beginning to improve.

-However, if you look at the natural environment surrounding the ski resort, everyone on site has noticed clear changes, such as no snow even in December, rainfall during the peak season at high altitudes, and a decrease in snowfall in the spring.
+However, looking at the natural environment surrounding the ski resort, everyone on site has noticed clear changes, such as the lack of snow even in December, rainfall during the high season at high altitudes, and a decreasing trend in snow during the spring.
 Something has to change.
-With only two years left until 2025, the mid-term goal of shifting to renewable energy, the deadline is fast approaching.
+The deadline for the medium-term goal of shifting to renewable energy, which is set for 2025, is just two years away.

 It was at this time that Hakuba Valley took the initiative to hold this study group